 Leaving the EU with a deal remains the Government’s top priority.
 This has not changed.
 However a responsible government is continuing to ensure the country is prepared for every eventuality.

 Our plant health biosecurity arrangements protect the environment from pests and diseases and we will continue to protect the nation’s plant health biosecurity during and after our exit from the EU.
 Our work to prepare for EU Exit will ensure that biosecurity standards will continue to be met in ways that support trade and the smooth flow of goods.

 Businesses and individuals that trade in plants and plant products with countries both within and outside the EU will be affected if the UK leaves the EU in March 2019 with no deal.
 This includes trade in products that are currently managed under the EU plant passport regime or that are subject to third country controls under current EU rules.
 It also includes movement of wood packaging material between the UK and the EU.

-You can find out more detail about these changes and how they might impact your business on our GOV.UK.
+You can find out more detail about these changes and how they might impact your business on our GOV.UK webpages.

-To help you determine what action you may need to take to prepare for a potential ‘no deal’, we have prepared the following additional guidance.
+To help you determine what action you may need to take to prepare for a potential ‘no deal’, we have prepared flow diagrams covering different scenarios.